-Ingress and egress to the site will be provided from two driveways, both accessing Palomar Lane located on the south side of the project.
-Both entries will have controlled gates and will be monitored by on-site security personal.
+Ingress and egress to the site will be provided from two driveways, located on the north and west side of the project site.

 Off-Street parking standards for Medical Marijuana Cultivation uses are not specifically defined in the City Zoning Code.
-Therefore, Staff has applied parking ratios for similar uses including office (1 space per 250 square feet), industrial (1 space per 750 square feet) and plant nurseries (1 space per 2,500 square feet), resulting in a requirement of 16 total parking spaces.
-The proposed site improvements will provide 19 parking stalls, 3 more than the required amount.
+Therefore, Staff has applied parking ratios for similar uses including Office (1 space per 250 square feet), industrial (1 space per 750 square feet) and plant nurseries (1 space per 2,500 square feet), resulting in a requirement of 170 total parking spaces.
+The proposed site improvements will provide 164 parking stalls, resulting in a need for 6 parking stalls.
+Section 17.120 of the Desert Hot Springs Municipal Code allows Staff to grant the applicant a minor modification up to a 10% maximum for on-site parking standards.
+Staff will process a minor modification to reduce the parking standards to account for the 6 parking spaces, which is a 3.5% reduction.
+The project will provide adequate parking for the proposed uses: